-We represent former students in sexual abuse lawsuits against The Hotchkiss School.
-The suits allege that, during their time at the Hotchkiss College Preparatory School in Connecticut in the mid-1980s and 1990s, the former students were subjected to ritual hazing of a sexual nature by older student-proctors and that they were raped by male teachers known to the School as pedophiles who had abused numerous other male students at the School.
+We represent former students in a sexual abuse class action lawsuit against The Hotchkiss School.
+The suit alleges that, during their time Hotchkiss, the former students were subjected to grooming, inappropriate touching, assault, and rape by English teacher and athletic trainer Roy Smith, who was known to the School as a pedophile who had abused numerous other male students at the School.

 Lieff Cabraser represents survivors across the U.S. who have been victimized by sexual violence and sexual abuse.
 We treat every client with care, respect, and compassion as we bring our comprehensive legal skills forward on each case.
 We have a dedicated team of lawyers, nurse consultants, and paralegals experienced in working with and listening to survivors who work individually with every client in every case to see that justice is won.